 You may have never heard of these greens, but we guarantee you’ve seen them and eaten them…just take a look at the photo below!
 Recognize them now?
-Often found in many restaurants and added to salads, mizuna greens are a delicious alternative to lettuce and other greens.
+Often found in many restaurants and added to salads, mizuna greens are a delicious alternative to lettuce, bok choy, and other greens.
 This Asian green is part of the mustard family and has been cultivated in Japan for thousands of years.
-If you’re interested in how to grow mizuna greens, keep reading to find out!
+If you’re interested inlearning how to grow mizuna greens, keep reading to find out!

 How to Grow Mizuna Greens in Your Garden

-This Asian green literally translated to juicy or watery vegetable and is often used in salads as well as stir frys.
+This Asian green is literally translated to juicy or watery vegetable and is often used in salads as well as stir fry.
 This dandelion looking vegetable is ideal for cut and grow again harvesting.
 There are two mizuna varieties: Mizuna Early and Mizuna Purple.